fresheneesz/bip-efficient-bitcoin-vaults/README.md

 ### Abstract

-This BIP proposes three new script opcodes: [OP_BEFOREBLOCKVERIFY](bbv/bip-beforeblockverify.md), [OP_PUSHOUTPUTSTACK](bip-pushoutputstack.md), and [OP_CONSTRAINDESTINATION](cd/bip-constraindestination.md).
+This BIP proposes four new script opcodes: [OP_BEFOREBLOCKVERIFY](bbv/bip-beforeblockverify.md), [OP_PUSHOUTPUTSTACK](pos/bip-pushoutputstack.md),  [OP_CONSTRAINDESTINATION](cd/bip-constraindestination.md), and [OP_LIMITFEECONTRIBUTION](lfc/bip-limit-fee-contribution.md).
 These extensions have applications for efficient bitcoin vaults, among other things, which are described in the *Motivation* sections of this BIP and the opcode BIPs.

 ### Motivation